Painting a room is easy if you know how to do it. Here are some easy-to-follow instructions for the average person on how to paint a room.

-- Fill in any dents or nail holes (that you won’t be using) using nail filler.
-Let dry and sand down.
+- Fill in any dents or nail holes (that you won’t be using) using nail filler and putty knife.
+Let dry and sand down using sandpaper.

-- If you have any larger holes, you may want to get that repaired before painting.
+- If you have any larger holes, you may want to get Tham repaired before painting.
 My son kicked the wall and made a large hole.
-I paid a painting guy $75 and he cut the hole out and replaced the dry wall.
+I paid a painting guy $75 and he cut the hole out and replaced the drywall.
 We couldn’t even tell after painting it.
 It was well worth the money (and I made my son pay for the repair).

 - Pull furniture out from the walls.

 - Wipe down baseboards to clear any dust.

 - Carefully use painters tape to tape all baseboards, ceilings and molding so they don’t accidentally get paint on them.
 Once you’re a more experienced painter, you won’t need to do this.

 What is the correct order to paint a room?

 If you are painting the baseboards and ceiling, you’ll want to complete those areas first.
 Do the baseboards, then the ceiling.
 After 24 hours, the baseboards will be dry and you’ll be able to start taping and painting the first coat on your walls.